List of Parasyte characters: Parasites

 A Parasite with the body of a young adult and a major antagonist.
-On Reiko's suggestion, Hideo enrolls in Shinichi's high school to monitor his activities.
-Despite being one of the more pragmatic of his species, he has no qualms feeding on humans or otherwise killing them if they annoy or threaten to expose him.
+On Reiko's suggestion, he enrolls in Shinichi's high school to monitor his activities.
+While far more pragmatic and calculating than the animalistic Mr. A, Shimada is nonetheless one of the more violent and predatory members of his kind.
+He has no qualms feeding on humans or otherwise killing them if they annoy or threaten to expose him.
 Ultimately, his single-minded desire to preserve his cover at any cost lead him to become a direct threat to Shinichi's loved ones.

-When first introduced, Hideo Shimada is asked by Reiko to monitor Shinichi in order to confirm he poses no threat to their kind.
-Subsequently, Hideo enrolls in Shinichi's high school and expresses a desire to become friends with Shinichi, who does not trust him.
-Despite professing a willingness to peacefully coexist with humanity, he nearly kills a group of bullies who try to start fights with him, and continues to prey on humans.
-When Yuko uncovered his secret and confronts him about it, Hideo attempts to kill her only for Yuko to escape by dousing him in paint-thinner.
-The paint-thinner's chemical make-up disrupts Hideo's Parasite cells, causing him to go on an involuntary killing spree across the school.
-He is killed when Shinichi (with Migi's help) enhance his right arm's strength and throws a well-aimed stone through his chest thereby destroying his heart.
+When first introduced, Hideo Shimada is asked by Reiko to monitor Shinichi.
+Subsequently, Shimada enrolls in Shinichi's high school and attempts to befriend him.
+Despite professing a desire to peacefully coexist with humanity, this is quickly proven to be a ruse after he begins targeting Kana Kinishima upon learning she can sense Parasites, feeds on a teenage girl in the city, and nearly kills a gang of delinquents who pick a fight with him.
+When Yuko learns of his true nature and confronts him about it, Shimada attempts to kill her only for Yuko to escape by dousing him in paint-thinner.
+The paint-thinner's chemicals disrupts his Parasite cells, rendering him unable to restore his human appearance.
+Shimada thereafter goes on a killing spree throughout the school, resulting in the deaths of many of Shinichi's schoolmates.
+He is ultimately killed when Shinichi (with Migi's help) enhances his right arm's strength and throws a well-aimed stone through his chest, thereby destroying his heart.

 Shimada is played by Masahiro Higashide in the film, where Shinichi and Migi kills him not by throwing a stone, but piercing his chest with an arrow-like bar shot thanks to Migi, who uses his body to create a bow.